Probation/Warning, Dismissal and Readmission

 Petition Process:

 The petition form for this purpose, “Petition for Academic Renewal,” is available through the college Petitions website or from the Admissions & Records office, and is initiated by the student.
-It is recommended that students see a counselor before submitting a petition for Academic Renewal.
+It is recommended that students see an Academic Counselor before submitting a petition for Academic Renewal.

 Recording of Academic Renewal: